Want to know what’s wrong with America? One word.

 3. Fructose is difficult for your liver to digest, and unused fructose turns into fat.

-Again, fruit is the exception to this rule.
+Again, the fruit is the exception to this rule.
 Your body knows how to easily process natural sugar derived from plants.

 4. Sugar is bad for your brain!